The Awardees of 2016 SEAMEO-Japan ESD Award

 The objectives of this year’s award scheme are:

-- To raise awareness of the cultural traditions integrated in education for the promotion of sustainable development in schools and communities in Southeast Asia and Japan.
+- To raise awareness of energy conservation integrated in education for the promotion of sustainable development in schools and communities in Southeast Asia and Japan.

-- To promote and share initiatives and good practices that support sustainable development through the integration of cultural traditions into teaching and learning practices and school programmes.
+- To promote and share initiatives and good practices that support sustainable development through the implementation of energy conservation into teaching and learning practices and school programmes.

-- To encourage schools to develop and improve current ESD activities and programmes.
+- To encourage schools to develop and improve current ESD practices in school activities and programmes.

-Under the theme of “Safeguarding Our Cultural Traditions,” the school entry should cover the following criteria:
+Under the theme of “Saving Energy,” the school entry should cover the following criteria:

-- The entry should be relevant to the theme and the scope of “Cultural Traditions” as defined above.
+- The entry should be relevant to the theme and the scope of “Saving Energy” as defined above.

-- The entry should demonstrate how the school’s programme can promote cultural understanding and responsibility among teachers, students, parents and communities.
-The entry should also identify how values of cultural traditions can create a more sustainable society.
+- The entry should demonstrate how the school’s programme can reduce energy consumption at the school site and greater responsibility among teachers, students, parents and communities.
+The entry should also identify how the school’s energy saving programme can contribute to creating a more sustainable environment and society.

-- The school should clearly demonstrate the integration of cultural tradition practices in the school management plan, curriculum, teaching and learning practices, co-curricular activities, partnership efforts, community participation and so on.
-(Please refer to the “Submission Form”.)
+- The entry should clearly demonstrate the integration of “Saving Energy” practices in the school’s policy, management plan, curriculum, teaching and learning practices, co-curricular activities, partnership efforts, community participation and so on.

 |III.
 All schools in Southeast Asian countries are invited to enter the competition|

-All public and private kindergarten/elementary/secondary schools in 11 Southeast Asian countries – namely Brunei Darussalam, Cambodia, Indonesia, Lao PDR, Malaysia, Myanmar, Philippines, Singapore, Thailand, Timor-Leste and Vietnam – are invited to submit information about programmes, projects and activities that are related to the theme of this year’s competition.
+All public and private kindergarten / elementary / secondary / vocational and technical schools in 11 Southeast Asian countries – namely Brunei Darussalam, Cambodia, Indonesia, Lao PDR, Malaysia, Myanmar, Philippines, Singapore, Thailand, Timor-Leste and Vietnam – are invited to submit information about programmes, projects and activities that are related to the theme of this year’s competition.